 A violation of these rules constitutes plagiarism and is not acceptable behaviour for Rhodes students.
-Such violations will be dealt with harshly and will have consequences that are reflected in your grades, which can include failing the assignment, dropping a letter grade for the entire course, or even failing the course.
+Such violations will be dealt with harshly and will have consequences that are reflected in your grades, which can include referral to the honor council, failing the assignment, dropping a letter grade for the entire course, or even failing the course.
 However, if you have any questions about what is acceptable for this course, please send me an email with the details relating to your specific case.